lekhrajdinkar/solution-engineer/01_aws/02_storage/02_snow-family.md

 - **Snowball devices** (offline portable devices), max:
   - Snowball Edge **Storage** Optimized : `80 TB | 80  GB RAM | 40 cpu`
   - Snowball Edge **Compute** Optimized : `42 TB | 416 GB RAM | 104 cpu`
+    - an **optional GPU** for use cases such as advanced machine learning and full-motion video analysis.
+    - These devices may also be **rack mounted and clustered together** to build larger, temporary installations :dart:
   - post device
   - send/upload to/from:
     - **block volume** / EBS